 Q.ANTUM technology supercharges ordinary crystalline solar cells and modules.
 Unlike expensive high-end solar modules, Q.ANTUM does not involve a complex new cell design.
 No special system components are required.
 Q.ANTUM delivers exceptional performance under real-world conditions, going beyond just the datasheet.
 No PV system sees direct sunlight every minute of every day.
 So we designed Q.ANTUM to generate more power when the sun is rising, setting, or even behind clouds.
 But you’ll also see higher yields in the middle of hot and sunny summers — and during clear autumn, spring and winter days, when the sun is not as high in the sky.
 Instead of just making our datasheet look good, we decided to focus on all of the key determinants of performance.
 We enhanced low-light performance while maintaining the output of our modules across a range of temperatures — all to bring you higher financial returns.

-Versatility, reliability and proven performance are the hallmarks of the Q CELLS Q.PRO-G3 series which has been optimised across the board: improved yield, higher operating reliability and durability, and a more intelligent design.
+Versatility, reliability and proven performance are the hallmarks of the Q CELLS Q.PLUS-G3 series which has been optimised across the board: improved yield, higher operating reliability and durability, and a more intelligent design.
 Q CELLS guarantees this by offering an extended 12-year product warranty and one of the best linear performance warranties on the market.

 In addition to the Q CELLS Triple Yield Security with Anti-PID Technology, Hot Spot Protect and Tra.Q (100% traceable quality), Q CELLS solar modules include the following features:

 - Maximum yields in any weather thanks to an excellent temperature coefficient and low-light behaviour.
 Suitable for all wind regions across Australia as verified by cyclone testing at Cyclone Testing Station, James Cook University, QLD

 - Up to 50 % less light reflection which results in improved module efficiency